JanetMatsen/protocols/_posts/2014-10-11-his-tag-purification-from-flasks.md

   * Don't let the resin "dry out".
 It takes many minutes to "dry out" under gravity flow conditions, but pulling air through with a pipette tip or the pig leads to "drying out".
 Drying it may be bad for the resin and is likely bad for protein stability
   * "resin" == small beads.
 They can be pipetted w/ 1mL pipette tips but cutting the opening larger is helpful.
 Definitely cut the pipette tip hole larger when using a p200uL tip.
   * The resin comes as a slurry that is 50% buffer, 50% beads.
 The beads settle out quickly, so vortex the slurry each time between pipetting.
 We don't want the composition of the solution to drift too far from 50%.
+  * **Use a 1mL pipette with the tip cut off so the clunky beads don't get stuck.**
+* **Decide amount of resin to use**
+  * 2015/2/25 purifications showed that 400mL of autoinduced pET ADH 3K9D failed to saturate 400uL of resin (800uL of slurry).
+The NanoDrop OD600 was 0.4 at harvest. [experiment notes](https://docs.google.com/document/d/17OYVWsVnC6aX0Kxfoia7YyDMZiUqvZTHGkiAZ90MAuQ/edit?usp=sharing) & [spreadsheet](https://docs.google.com/spreadsheets/d/1-z3U3QN12Qyb0_aAMQLHAI_rHCZkWilnr8UYWF22tAw/edit?usp=sharing) (note: they are embedded in another experiment!)
+  * ** Add notes about ACS L641P and WT purification based on this experiment! **
 * Chose a column size
   * the lysate volume is the most important parameter.
 If in doubt, chose the [largest ones] (http://www.bio-rad.com/en-us/product/poly-prep-chromatography-columns?pcp_loc=catprod).
 The volume of lysate is the most relevant parameter to column size, because the resin volume is small relative to the lysate.
 * chose a method of holding up the column